Justinas Pranaitis

 Justinas Bonaventūra Pranaitis (Иустин Бонавенту́ра Пранайтис; 27 July 1861 – 28 January 1917) was a Lithuanian Catholic priest.
 He was a professor of Hebrew at the Saint Petersburg Roman Catholic Theological Academy and missionary in Uzbekistan.
-He is best known as the author of The Talmud Unmasked, and his subsequent involvement as a witness in the Bellis trial.
+He is best known as the author of the antisemitic The Talmud Unmasked, and his subsequent involvement as a witness in the Beilis trial.

 Biography

 Education and professorship

 Justinas Pranaitis was born on 27 July 1861 to a peasant family in Panenupiai near Griškabūdis in Congress Poland, client state of the Russian Empire.
 After completing four classes at the Marijampolė Gymnasium, he enrolled at the Sejny Priest Seminary in 1878.
 He then continued to study at the Saint Petersburg Roman Catholic Theological Academy graduating with a Master of Theology in 1887.
 He was ordained priest in 1886.

 Right after graduation, Pranaitis replaced Daniel Chwolson as the Hebrew professor at the Theological Academy.
 In addition, Pranaitis taught liturgy and church singing.
 He became prefect of the academy in 1891.
 He brought his younger sister Julija Pranaitytė to Saint Petersburg to study at a girls' gymnasium.
 She later became a publisher and editor of Lithuanian books and periodicals in the United States.
 Pranaitis supported Lithuanian cultural activities in Saint Petersburg, including the Lithuanian and Samogitian Charitable Society.

 In 1894, Pranaitis was involved in a case of blackmail.
 He brought a picture to be gilded, but it burned down in a framing studio.
 Pranaitis demanded a compensation of 1,000 rubles from the workshop for damages.
 He claimed that it was a 17th-century painting by Bartolomé Esteban Murillo from the collection of archbishop Aleksander Gintowt-Dziewałtowski.
 However, such painting never existed.